 In 1998 CRC started supplying the California Department of Corrections with computers to refurbish, and partnered with Joint Venture Silicon Valley's "Smartschools" program.
 Our new motto is "Reuse the best and recycle the rest™".

-At our facilities and programs we give tours, participate in conferences, and we have provided information, thoughts, and ideas to private and government organizations from states in the USA, and countries including Canada, UK, and Japan.
+At our facilities we have provided information, thoughts, and ideas to private and government organizations from states in the USA, and countries including Canada, UK, and Japan.
 Each started successful model programs.
-We continue to be a full-service organization, keeping in-touch with each area of Computer Recycling and Computer Reuse, and continuing to be an active partner in local community programs.
+We continue to be an active partner in local community programs.